Adventure Island

 | Core Loop | Run, collect fruit, survive hazards, defeat bosses, keep moving |

-Timer-like health depletion, weapon pickups, skateboard speed shifts, hidden eggs, bonus warp clouds, strict jump commitment, and boss endurance fights.
+Timer-like vitality depletion, weapon pickups, skateboard speed shifts, hidden eggs, bonus warp clouds, strict jump commitment, and boss endurance fights.

 Master Higgins heads across Adventure Island to rescue Princess Tina from the Evil Witch Doctor, clearing eight areas made up of four rounds each.